 “Je reste prudent sur le fait de voir des allégories dans les films.
 Certains voient dans Border une histoire sur la crise des migrants.
 Non.
 Si j’avais voulu faire un film sur les migrants, j’aurais fait un film sur des migrants et non sur des trolls.”
 (Abbasi)

 Border, Abbasi insists, is a film about trolls—mythical beings who in folk and fairy tale traditions dwell in forests, are afraid of lightning, and switch human babies with their own.
-Trollness is the film’s connector to primordial, elemental, powerful, and vibrant things on the one hand, and a matrix of generative storying on the other.
+Trollness is the film’s connector to primordial, elemental, powerful, and vibrant things on the one hand and a matrix of generative storying on the other.

 Abbasi’s trolls need to be considered as what Donna Haraway would call Chthonic ones.
 In Staying with the Trouble, Haraway seeks to cut the bonds that tie us to the Anthropocene and Capitalocene using conceptual tools from science and speculative feminism.
 Haraway retrieves the ancient stories of monsters whose position outside of human time generates a time of beginnings (kainos) “full of inheritances, of remembering, and full of comings, of nurturing what might still be” (2):